jean-pierreBoth/multistochgrad/README.md

 ### Results

-Tests show that the SCSG outperforms SVRG and SAG by a factor 2 at equivalent precision in both case with a correct initialization and one far from the solution although there are more parameters to fit.
+Tests show that the SCSG and SVRG outperforms SAG by a factor 2 at equivalent precision in both case with a correct initialization and one far from the solution.
+SCSG is very fast at reaching a good approximation roughly 0.28 even though it never runs on the whole (one tenth)  in this implementation.
+It is more difficult to reach lower value around 0.26.

 ## Acknowledgement